hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 Vault servers keep everything in memory and does not write any data to the local hard disk.
 To persist data, Vault encrypts it, and sends it off to its storage backends, so no matter how the backend stores that data, it is already encrypted.
-By default, this Blueprint uses Consul as a storage backend, so if you want an additional layer of protection, you can check out the [official Consul encryption docs](https://www.consul.io/docs/agent/encryption.html) and the Consul AWS Blueprint [How do you handle encryption docs](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul#how-do-you-handle-encryption) for more info.
+By default, this Module uses Consul as a storage backend, so if you want an additional layer of protection, you can check out the [official Consul encryption docs](https://www.consul.io/docs/agent/encryption.html) and the Consul AWS Module [How do you handle encryption docs](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul#how-do-you-handle-encryption) for more info.